Nuclear and Thermal Power Plants of India

-In India, the reserve of uranium is less and for this reason, to provide fuel to our nuclear power industry, we have to be dependent on uranium imports from other countries and this is one of the major cause that nuclear power plants introduce many years after the introduction of thermal power plants.
+In India, the reserve of uranium is less and for this reason, to provide fuel to our nuclear power industry, we have to be dependent on uranium imports from other countries and this is one of the major causes that nuclear power plants introduce many years after the introduction of thermal power plants.
 At Trombay, in 1954, Sir Homi Jehangir Bhabha founded a nuclear research center which was later renamed the Bhabha Atomic Research Centre (BARC).
 Under the leadership of Homi J. Bhabha, the nuclear energy program in India was launched in 1958.
-Asia’s first nuclear reactor Apsara is the oldest research reactor of India’s which was designed by the BARC and built with assistance from the United Kingdom who also provided the initial fuel supply for the reactor.
+Asia’s first nuclear reactor Apsara is the oldest research reactor in India, that was designed by the BARC and built with assistance from the United Kingdom which also provided the initial fuel supply for the reactor.
 According to the current data, during 2015-19, India got the maximum supply of uranium from Kazakhstan, but since the early age of the nuclear revolution in India, Russia has been a major supplier of nuclear fuel.

 History of Power Sector of India before 1947

 During the colonial period, Electricity was introduced in India by the British.
 They electrified the major cities, offices, and major ports.
 In 1879, in the history of India, a Private Company named PW Fleury & Co. used light bulbs to display electricity on the streets of Calcutta.